 and

-(b) in so far as is reasonably practicable, send by post a copy of the notice to each owner of affected land.
+(b) in so far as is reasonably practicable, give a copy of the notice to each owner of affected land if —

+(i) the Minister has not made a determination in relation to the rate chargeable on the affected land for the previous financial year; or

+(ii) the rate the Minister proposes to determine is an increase of 5% or more on the rate determined in respect of the affected land in the previous financial year.

+[Regulation 4 amended: Gazette 17 May 2019 p.
+1433.]

 4A.
 Prescribed amount for flat rate

 For the purposes of section 132(2) of the Act, the amount is $3 781.